mehmetegeacican/Design-Patterns-JS-TS/Behavioral/Memento/Readme.md

 # Memento
-Memento is a design pattern that lets you save and restore the previious state of an object without revealng the details of its implementation
+Memento is a design pattern that lets you save and restore the previous state of an object without revealing its structure,detailed implementation
 ## Problem
-Before executing an operation, the app saves a snapshot of the objects’ state, which can later be used to restore objects to their previous state.
-However, How to make a copy of the object’s private state?
-At here, we are encountering with an encapsualation prone to error. <br/>
+How to make a copy of the object’s private state?
+How to solve this tricky situation that occurs due to the encapsulation?
 ## Solution

 ## Structure